robscarvalho8/jokenpogame/README.md

     ├── api                          <-  The code of interest │   ├── models                   <- Package where the request schemas are found │   ├── server                   <- Package that provider server to ../main.py
-    │   └── views                    <- Package where the application endpoints are made available ├── Dockerfile                   <- Dockerfile to up application ├── main.py                      <- Code that launches the application
+    │   ├── tests                    <- Package where the application tests are located │   └── views                    <- Package where the application endpoints are made available ├── Dockerfile                   <- Dockerfile to up application ├── main.py                      <- Code that launches the application